Farhanpathan072/Backend/readme.md

 # BACKEND Series
-This is simple backend development series with javascript.
+This is simple backend development  with javascript.